acforrester/community-reinvestment-act/README.rst

 Disclosure Data
 ===============

 Disclosure data include key information on lending by banks within and outside their CRA assessment areas.
 These data include measures of small business and farm lending by bank, community development and consortium or third party lending, and assessment area delineations by bank.
-These data are particulary useful for determining banks' lending activity by county and identifying their assessment areas by Census tract.
+These data are particularly useful for determining banks' lending activity by county and identifying their assessment areas by Census tract.

 Data Available
 ==============